-2. You wear a few different hats, a property investor, business mentor and recently an author.
+2. You wear a few different hats, a property investor, a business mentor, and recently an author.
 From the outside you seem to have a busy schedule, how do you juggle your business and work-life balance?

 The answer is simple.
 Leverage!

-I’m not as great at leverage as I’d like to be, but whenever I feel overwhelm, leverage is the answer.
-In my book I explain that leverage is different to delegation.
-It’s a more sophisticated skill that isn’t just about using VA’s or handing off low level tasks to others (not that I’m against this!).
+I’m not as great at leverage as I’d like to be, but whenever I feel overwhelmed, leverage is the answer.
+In my book, I explain that leverage is different from delegation.
+It’s a more sophisticated skill that isn’t just about using VA’s or handing off low-level tasks to others (not that I’m against this!).

 Leverage is at its most powerful when it’s used to create partnerships or affiliates.

-For example, my property partner is happy for me to be out building relationships, chatting to people and reeling in deals (which I’ll do all day without it even feeling like work!), while he sits at his laptop analysing the spreadsheets in fine detail.
-I could not do property development without a partner like this, as it’s a high risk business and all about the numbers.
+For example, my property partner is happy for me to be out building relationships, chatting to people, and reeling in deals (which I’ll do all day without it even feeling like work!), while he sits at his laptop analyzing the spreadsheets in fine detail.
+I could not do property development without a partner like this, as it’s a high-risk business and all about the numbers.
 Since he’s a highly qualified guy, with an MBA in Finance, he wants to be able to use his finely tuned skills.
-I really value him, and he values my energy, wisdom and passion for property development.
+I really value him, and he values my energy, wisdom, and passion for property development.
 That’s leverage.

 Time management is also critical for leveraged entrepreneurs.

-Realise that most of the world doesn’t value time.
+Realize that most of the world doesn’t value time.
 For example, when I’m dating, I find many men pushing for dates without even having a conversation with me first.
-I always refuse, as to me this is a sign of someone who doesn’t value their time.
+I always refuse, as to me, this is a sign of someone who doesn’t value their time.
 Travel costs money and time, and your time is the most valuable asset of all

 This is a very interesting topic, Adam.
-I believe investors should be protected from the risk of property projects so the best form of investment is asset backed security.
-This doesn’t have to be a first charge but if you own the asset this is of course the highest form of protection.
+I believe investors should be protected from the risk of property projects so the best form of investment is asset-backed security.
+This doesn’t have to be the first charge but if you own the asset this is of course the highest form of protection.
 So I would always encourage investors to look at the security being offered rather than the returns in the first instance.